Skip to main content

 Oil on canvas, acrylic on board, charcoal, watercolour, bronze, marble, silicone, found objects, digital media.
 The choice of materials carries meaning.

-What is signs and symbols?
+What are signs and symbols?

 Show answer